MSoup/Web-Projects/README.md

 # Web-Projects

-This repo will contain all my projects that I have done under mentor Ali, and serves as a way for me to track my growth in skills over the course of this mentorship.
+This repo will contain all my projects that I have done under my mentor, and serves as a way for me to track my growth in skills over the course of this mentorship.